EightBitGuru/FAST-40/README.md

 ## Beta testing, and credit where it's due

 The following VIC-20 afficionados at [Denial](https://sleepingelephant.com/ipw-web/bulletin/bb/index.php) actively participated in the beta-test phase.
-Their time and effort spent testing, sending bug reports, and assisting with crash diagnosis is greatly appreciated.
+Their time and effort spent testing, sending bug reports, and assisting with crash diagnosis is greatly appreciated:

 * tokra
 * mathom